casaultb/azmpdata status:

 print(p)

-## Warning: Removed 1 rows containing missing values (geom_rect).
+## Warning: Removed 394 rows containing missing values or values outside the scale range

 gslea